 In 2020 Cameron led the Melbourne Storm to another NRL Premiership – his 5th – cementing his position as the greatest player in the history league.

-Cameron’s many on-field records speak for themselves, but perhaps his greatest achievement is how grounded he has remained throughout it all.
-He is an intelligent, well-spoken family man with a unique ability to connect with people from all walks of life.
-We are fortunate to have him in our game.
-National Rugby League Chief Executive Officer, Todd Greenberg
+Cameron's many on-field records speak for themselves, but perhaps his greatest achievement is how grounded he has remained throughout it all.
+He is an intelligent, well-spoken family man wit ... keep reading National Rugby League Chief Executive Officer, Todd Greenberg